b-hayes/CLI/readme.md

 ### Run any class by name.
 This is great for adhoc testing on random class objects in your project.
-It can also automatically add the projects top level namepsace for you.
+It can also automatically add the projects top level namespace for you.
 Eg.
 ```bash
 cli MyClass
 # Instead of